mrklaney/stocks-dashboard-lab/README.md

 | cp_fix 		| percent price change	|
 | lt 			| timestamp				|

-Our goal is to extract these attribute values from a http response, index them into Solr and visualize them in Banana.
+Our goal is to extract these attribute values from an http response, index them into Solr and visualize them in Banana.
 Let's begin.

 Go to NiFi UI at <http://sandbox.hortonworks.com:9090/nifi>